crukundo/crukundo/README.md

 ### Hi there 👋

 I am currently working on / only interested in working on open-source Bitcoin/Lightning projects.
+I am also a fellow with [BTrust Builders](https://builders.btrust.tech) currently helping educate the next generation of Bitcoin developers from Africa.

-#### Projects
+#### Current open-source projects

 - **[EttaWallet](https://github.com/EttaWallet/EttaWallet)**: A simple open-source self-custodial lightning wallet with a strong bias towards usability, accessibility and pretty good UX.